Competitive Enterprise Institute (CEI)

 Lewis does not cite any scientific studies to support these claims.

-- Cooler Heads Coalition — Member.
+- Cooler Heads Coalition — Paid for and maintained by CEI.

 “Global Warming ,” Competitive Enterprise Institute.
 Archived February 11, 2008.
+Archived .pdf on file at DeSmogBlog.

 “Competitive Enterprise Institute ,” Capital Research Center.
 Archived July 2, 2003.